jmspring/acs-deployments/deis_on_azure/deis_on_azure.md

   - service-principal: 29f7912c-1f26-4b85-9d2d-7f627415276b
   - client-secret: DeisAndK8sPlayWell

 Additionally, we need information about the cluster itself.
-DEIS requires the **kubernetes** **orchestrator**.
+Deis requires the **kubernetes** **orchestrator**.
 For now, it is recommended to use a single master, as HA in Kubernetes masters is not yet supported.
 The list of values used in this walk through are as follows: